Padiham: Transport

-Rail

 Padiham railway station was on a branch line (known as the Great Harwood loop) of the East Lancashire Line from Burnley to Blackburn.
 It opened in 1877, but was closed on 2 December 1957 and the station later demolished.
 The line was retained for deliveries of coal to Padiham Power Station until that closed in 1993.
 The nearest railway station now is at Hapton, about 2 mi south.
 The old line was converted into a footpath/bridleway/cycleway called Padiham Greenway, completed in June 2010.

-Buses

 The town is served by Burnley Bus Company services from Accrington, Burnley, Nelson, Colne and beyond, and by a Blackburn Bus Company service 152 from Burnley, Blackburn and Preston.

-Road

 Junctions 8 and 10 of the M65 are both some 2 mi from the town centre.
 Junction 8 of the M65 also gives access to the A56 dual carriageway leading to the M66 and access to the Manchester motorway network.

-Air

-The nearest airport, Manchester, is 50 minutes' drive.
-The best route by public transport is via Blackburn, then train.
-It takes some 2¼ hours.
+The nearest airport, Manchester, is 50 minutes drive.